Cerosado/RecruitingApp/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Cerosado/RecruitingApp/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 # Streamline: A Platform to Enable an Efficient Recruitment Process Proposal

 A web application for screening/ranking resumes while also providing a platform for straightforward job recruitment and applications.